• Oil & Gas,Pipeline

 iPIPE Case Study to be Presented at INGAA Workshop

 The Interstate Natural Gas Association of America (INGAA), a trade organization that advocates for the natural gas pipeline industry in North America, meets regularly to review current topics in their industry.
-One of the featured case studies to be presented at the group's summer workshop are successes and lessons learned from the 2018 iPIPE demonstration project in North Dakota.
+One of the featured case studies to be presented at the group's summer workshop is the 2018 iPIPE demonstration project in North Dakota.

-Jay Almile, Principal Engineer of the iPIPE Partnership will present projects and technologies tested in 2018 at this week's INGAA workshop.
+Jay Almile, Principal Engineer of the iPIPE Partnership, will present the projects and technologies tested in 2018 at this week's INGAA workshop.
 INGAA participants will have the opportunity to review iPIPE's work with Satelytics, such as this discovery of a previously unknown leak near an oil pad.

 Satelytics is fortunate to have been chosen as one of the emerging technologies in 2018 (and again in 2019) for codevelopment activities.
 "Through our relationship with iPIPE, we were able to take our technology to the next level," said Satelytics' CEO Sean Donegan.
 "They challenged us to develop a mobile version that will give customers the capability of working offline, when internet access is limited.
 The ability to work in an unconnected world will be a game changer for field assessment."
 That mobile platform is one of the focuses of our 2019 project.